 - Bond premium – the bond premium is based upon the size of the job.
 For bonds under $400k, a good rule of thumb is 3% of the job; larger jobs are cheaper

-- Contract of suretyship – this is the agreement witht the bond company
+- Contract of suretyship – this is the agreement with the bond company

 - Surety contract – a surety contract is used to assure that a surety can recover from the Obligor

-- Construction guarantee – this is another name for a performance bond
+- Construction guarantee – this is another name for performance bonds

 - Obligee bond – the Obligee bond is provided to make sure that the party that is being protected is actually being protected

 - Bonded employee – a specific employee can be bonded (called a fidelity bond)

 - Surety agreement – the surety agreement is the actual form used to provide assurance

 - Bond underwriter – this is the individual at the surety company that determines the risk and pricing of any performance bond

 - Performance guarantee contract – this is another name for a performance bond contract